Electronic warfare: History

 The earliest documented use of EW was during the Second Boer War of 1899–1902.
 The British Army, when trying to relieve Ladysmith, under siege by the Boers, used a searchlight to "bounce" Morse code signals off the clouds.
 The Boers immediately spotted this and used one of their own searchlights in an attempt to jam the British signals.
 This was graphically described by Winston Churchill in his book London to Ladysmith via Pretoria.

 The very first military attempts at radio jamming were reportedly made during exercises by the Royal Navy in 1902, and by the US Navy in 1903.
 Nonetheless, the first documented radio jamming was reportedly a civil one.
 During the 1901 America's Cup, journalists from the American Wireless Telephone and Telegraph Co (AWT&T) used a code to report the leading ship while occupying the frequency, thus preventing other present journalists from reporting the cup's winner, thereby gaining a considerable lead over other journalists in their reporting.

-The first recorded wireless interception was performed by the HMS Diana in the Suez Canal in 1904, which was capable of recording Russian telecommunications.
+The first recorded wireless interception was performed by HMS Diana in the Suez Canal in 1904, which was capable of recording Russian telecommunications.

 The first recorded attempt at wartime jamming happened during the Russo-Japanese War of 1904-1905.
-On the 8th of March 1904, as the Japanese Navy was attempting a long-distance bombardment of Port Arthur using cruisers with a "spotter" destroyer that radioed them ballistic corrections.
+On 8 March 1904, as the Japanese Navy was attempting a long-distance bombardment of Port Arthur using cruisers with a "spotter" destroyer that radioed them ballistic corrections.
 A Russian radio operator, hearing the presence of communications, used his Spark-gap transmitter to attempt to drown out the communications, allegedly leading the Japanese to promptly retreat without having achieved their objectives.